YOUR SOUTHGATE GUIDE TO COUNTESS WEAR & NEWCOURT

 When it comes to leisure, few areas offer so much.
 With the River and Riverside Country Park, King George V playing fields, the nature reserve off Topsham Road and Ludwell Valley Park, the area is a dog-walking haven.
 These parks and reserves provide wonderful leisure space for those who enjoy the countryside.

 There’s the river and Exeter Shipping Canal too.
 You can walk along the toe path to Topsham, drop in for a pint at the Turf or the Double Locks, or pop your Kayak in for a quick paddle.
+Make sure to say hello to the local Heron on your way past.
 And being at the top of the Exe Estuary, access to the beaches at Dawlish, Exmouth and Budleigh Salterton is relatively straightforward.

 For those who don’t mind having their walks disturbed, you can take a round of Golf or enjoy a meal at Exeter Golf and Country Club.